mdexdev01/MdexESP32Bd_Try/README.md

 # MdexESP32Bd_Try
  Try functions with new board.
-It might contain erros.
+It might contain errors.